msbh11/TodoList/README.md

 # Todolist
-A laravel todo application where user can edit nad manages  list  .
+A laravel todo application where user can edit and manages  list  .